Françoise Eléonore Dejean de Manville

 Françoise Eléonore Dejean de Manville (3 March 1749 – 27 February 1827), Countess of Sabran and then Marquise of Boufflers, was a French socialite and letter writer whose life extended from the Ancien Régime through the French Revolution and First French Empire to the Bourbon Restoration.
 She is known for the letters she exchanged with Stanislas de Boufflers, whom she eventually married.

 Life

 Françoise Eléonore Dejean de Manville was born in Paris on 3 March 1749.

 Her father was Charles Dejean, seigneur de Manville.

 In 1768 Françoise married Joseph de Sabran, comte de Grammont (1702–1775).

 She was 19 and he was 66.

-They had two children, Delphine de Sabran, later Countess of Custine (1770–1826) and Louis-Elzéar de Sabran, who joined the Garde du Corps of Louis XVI of France (1774–1846).
+They had two children, Delphine de Sabran, later Countess of Custine (1770–1826) and Louis-Elzéar de Sabran, who joined the Garde du Corps of Louis XVI (1774–1846).

 Françoise was widowed in 1775 at the age of 26.

 In 1777 the Prince de Ligne introduced Françoise to the Chevalier Stanislas de Boufflers (1738–1815).